15 Jun The Suburb of Salisbury

 Get into shape and kick start your fitness goals all within 2-3 minutes from home by visiting a range of fitness centres including Soulfit, Anytime Fitness, Fire Shaper Yoga, Salisbury Super Sports Centre, Art of Eight Muay Thai, and of course there’s the free sporting equipment in local parks as well.
 Salisbury is also surrounded by bike tacks that will lead you to surrounding suburbs.

-Salisbury is rich in green space, with Toohey Mountain sporting some great hiking and riding tracks.
+Salisbury is rich in green space, with Toohey Forest sporting some great hiking and riding tracks.
 Running through the heart of Salisbury is Rocky Waterhole Creek and loads of parks with children’s playgrounds like Assembly Street Park, Kellett Rd Park, Bill Moore Park, Wilcox Park, Salisbury Recreation Reserve and Russ Hall Park.
 Don’t forget to let your furry friend have a run around the Dog Park on Evans Rd too.

 The industrial precinct in Salisbury is home to a large amount of local businesses for any of your home renovation needs, including furniture, finishes, fittings, pool specialists and other trade specialists.